 The Great Gatsby: Westport, Connecticut tells the story of why some believe Westport was the source of much of what Fitzgerald conceived for one of America’s greatest novels.

 Keir Dullea will narrate our film.
 Many other Westporters are making contributions and the project is for the Westport Historical Society.
-We’ve already raised half the money needed to complete the project and soon, we’ll be launching a Kickstarter Campaign for the rest.

 A homeless man was living in my backyard brush.
 Someone spotted him and the cops came and moved him along.
 The man was wearing khakis and used a camouflage tarp to keep out of sight.
 He’d set up camp and had been there several weeks.

 The guy hadn’t bothered anyone, nor had he broken into nearby homes.
 He must possess impressive survival skills because the weather has been miserable–which is one reason why I hadn’t noticed him back there.

 After he’d been reported, it still took the cops awhile to find him, he was that well concealed.